The Problem

 - Managing IMAP credentials and connections in n8n is error-prone

-- Email attachments are difficult to process reliably in n8n workflows
+- Email attachments are difficult to download and process reliably in n8n

 - You need to keep n8n running constantly to catch incoming emails